A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 \section{Main Approaches to PLM-based CTG}

-From a generative point of view, PLMs have learned a variety of knowledge from a large-scale corpus that can help can produce a more fluent and richer variety of text.
+From a generative point of view, PLMs have learned a variety of knowledge from a large-scale corpus that can help produce more fluent and a richer variety of text.
 This provides an effective way for natural language generation.
-However, the existing PLMs are essentially still black-box models like other deep neural networks, making it difficult to interpret the generated text and lacking controllability.
+However, the existing PLMs are essentially still black-box models like other deep neural networks, lacking interpretability and controllability of the text generation process.
 How to make good use of PLMs in text generation while realizing the controllability of the generative model has recently become a hot research topic.
-In this section, we provide a comprehensive review of the main approaches in this area from the unified view of how to use the Transformer-based PLM.
+In this section, we provide a comprehensive review of the main approaches in this area from the perspective of the Transformer-based PLMs are used for CTG.